wp-plugins/wp-classified/README.txt

 == Changelog ==

-!!!!!!!!!!!!!!! confirmation code bugfix
+Changelog:

+Changes 1.3.0 - Sep 10/09/2008

+- Modify to display-style classified ads in one column
+- Added the ad images viewer
+- Allowed more images per ad
+- All the pages using templates
+- Added style sheet for page layout

 Changes 1.2.0-f - Sep 04/09/2008
-    1- add Google AdSense for Classifieds
+add Google AdSense for Classifieds fixed language
-    2- fixed language
-    3- deactivate the confirmation code

 Changes 1.2.0-e - August 10/2008

 User Side
 - implement the conformaion code (captcha)
 - added sent to his friend's button
 - added language file (The work is Not Finished!)
 - users can send an Ad to a friend.
 - fixed search problem
 - fixed to image showing by editing and setting.
 - added two directory within the “/images” directory cpcc and topic.
 You will need to make the folders writable (chmod 777).

 Admin Side
 - expiration notice reminders to users (The work is Not Finished!)
 - implement the maximum character limit

 Changes in 1.1.1 - June 20/2008
 - fix the search function
 - implement RSS Feeds
 - admin email notification

 Changes in 1.1.0-b - May 15/2008
 - add remove ads that are over x days old
 - fix some bugs

 Changes in 1.1.0-a - May 12/2008
 - update delete/modify ads function .
 - added Move ads function to admin interface.
 - fixed some issue which are posted to me.
 - using Permalinks.
 Example to update .htaccess Rewrite Rules.

 Changes in 1.0.0 - April 01/2008
 - fix bugs
 - implement a new structure
 - update to display the links to ads at the top of page